hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 Moreover, the Fenix 5X also has a hear rate monitor built into the back of the watch so you can meassure your hear beat without wearing a heart strap around your chest.

-Suunto has already announced to release a similar model in a few weeks which will be called Suunto Spartan Sport HR.
+Suunto has already announced to release a similar model in a few weeks which is going to be called Suunto Spartan Sport HR.

-However, it will still miss the map feature which I like on the Garmin Fenix 5.
+However, it will still miss the map feature which I like on the Garmin Fenix 5X.
 However, the Suunto Spartan has a slightly better screen resolution.

 Would this change my purchase desition?
 No. I still prefer the watch which can upload topo maps - the Garmin Fenix 5X.